Bandon, County Cork: Education

 There are four secondary schools in Bandon.
 One of these, Bandon Grammar School, is a fee-paying Church of Ireland-ethos boarding school.
 The other schools are Hamilton High School, St. Brogan's College, and Coláiste na Toirbhirte (formerly known as Presentation Sisters College).
 Bandon Grammar School and St. Brogan's College are both mixed schools, Hamilton High School is a boys only school, and Coláiste na Toirbhirte is a girls only school.

+Demographics

+As of the 2022 census, Bandon had a usually resident population of 8,101.
+Of these, 67.4% identified as White Irish, 0.4% as White Irish Travellers and 20.8% as other white ethnicities.
+A further 1.2% identified as Black or Black Irish, 2.2% as Asian or Asian Irish and 3.0% as other ethnicities.
+5.0% of the population did not state their ethnicity.

 People

 People from or associated with Bandon include :